By Steve Franco. This article discusses Cal/OSHA warehouse safety violations so that workers can stay informed.

 Why This Matters for Workers

 Whether youâre working in a warehouse, on a construction site, or in an office, employers have a legal obligation to provide a safe and healthy work environment.
 In California, this duty is reinforced by Cal/OSHAâs regulations, which protect all workers regardless of their immigration status.
-When these protections are ignored, workersâ health and livelihoods are placed in jeopardy.
+When these protections are ignored, such as through Cal/OSHA’s safety violations, workersâ health and livelihoods are placed in jeopardy.

 Key Takeaways for Employees